dkapitan/nl-open-data/README.md

 ### Configuration

-There are two elements that need to be configured prior to using the CLI.
-If using as an imported library the exact usage determines wheteher these are both needed (or just one, or none)
+There are two elements that need to be configured prior to using the library.

 #### 1. GCP and Paths through config.toml